dirambora/Spring-Reactive-Guide/README.md

      while data is fetched.
 The call immediately returns a publisher that others can subscribe to.
 The subscriber can process the event after it occurs, and may even further generate events itself.

+   ### Event Loop
+   One reactive asynchronous programming model for servers is the eventloop model: